cfpland/frontend/content/guides/05-submitting.md

 ### 1. Does it fit the conference?

 > Think carefully about what your audience is interested in as opposed to what you are.
 What problems do they want to solve?
 What are the gaps in their experience?
-Where do they need guidance.
+Where do they need guidance?
 You need to serve a need and purpose, and if you can map your presentation more commonly to these needs, you are more likely to get picked.
 > _[Jono Bacon](https://www.jonobacon.com/2019/01/21/get-your-cfp-session-picked/)_

 Matching your talk with the conference's area of focus is one of the best ways to get more talks accepted.
 Not only should the talk fit the conference's broad area, but you should also look at the individual "tracks" the conference will be offering and make sure your abstract fits into one of them.

 For example, you're never going to get a PHP-focused talk accepted at a Python conference, but if you have a Javascript talk, you might find lots of conferences with a "frontend" track that is appropriate for your topic.

-### 2. Does is get you excited?
+### 2. Does it get you excited?

 > DO NOT propose a topic that you think will get you on stage but doesn’t actually excite you at all.
 > _[Raquel Vélez](https://rckbt.me/2014/01/conference-proposals/)_